tobyhodges/lesson-sprint-recommendations/before.md

   and even organise them further into categories to help contributors find something to work on.
-  Even if you cannot invest time into managing issues to this extent, make sure open issues include all the contextual information necessary for a new or part-time contributor to understanding what needs doing and whether they can help.
+  Even if you cannot invest time into managing issues to this extent, make sure open issues include all the contextual information necessary for a new or part-time contributor to understand what needs doing and whether they can help.